GhadeenYaseen/EvaluationTask-BubbleMath/README.md

-## Welcome to Bubble Math by Ghadeen Yaseen and Beelabs!
+## Welcome to Bubble Math by Ghadeen Yaseen!

 ### Preview